sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

   * Misspellings
   * Adding / removing parameters and forgetting to change
   * changing a method name during refactoring & forgetting to change

+### Making sure functions are called correctly

+* Instead of returing values we can see if the functions are called correctly.
+* in many cases like adding cards we can expect a definit answer.
+* To make sure its called correctly we could use `assert_called_with(...)`